Model selection criteria for regression models with splines and the automatic localization of knots: Introduction

-In practice, the selection of knots is done by hand and few studies in the literature provide some systematic method to overcome this difficulty. \cite{friedman1989flexible}, \cite{friedman1991multivariate} and \cite{stone1997polynomial} studied stepwise based methods for a set of candidates of knots. \cite{osborne1998knot} proposed an algorithm based on the LASSO estimator to estimate the locations of knots. \cite{ruppert2002selecting} presented two algorithms for selection of a fixed number of knots on penalized spline regression, called P-splines.
-The first one is based on the minimization of the generalized cross validation statistic and the second one is based on the Demmler-Reinsch type diagonalization and \cite{ulker2009automatic} proposed an artificial immune system to perform knots selection in curve and surface B-splines estimation by considering the knots locations candidates as antibodies.
-Bayesian methods are proposed by \cite{denison1998automatic} who proposed a joint prior distribution for the number and locations of knots, and \cite{biller2000adaptive}, who gave an adaptive bayesian approach for knot selection based on reversible jump Markov chain Monte Carlo in semiparametric generalized linear models.
+In practice, the knots are manually selected and few studies in the literature provide some systematic method to overcome this difficulty.
+Friedman and Silverman (1989), Friedman (1991) and Stone et al. (1997) studied stepwise based methods for a set of candidates of knots.
+Osborne et. al (1998) proposed an algorithm based on the LASSO estimator to estimate the locations of knots.
+Ulker and Arslan (2009) proposed an artificial immune system to perform knots selection in curve and surface B-splines estimation by considering the knots locations candidates as antibodies.
+Bayesian methods are proposed by Denilson et al. (1998) who proposed a joint prior distribution for the number and locations of knots, and Biller (2000), who gave an adaptive bayesian approach for knot selection based on reversible jump Markov chain Monte Carlo in semiparametric generalized linear models.